NostrGameEngine/docs/docs/nip-drafts/nip-ADS.md

 ### Common Tags
 * **d** (`required`): The ID of the event this negotiation is related to.
-* **p** (`required`): The pubkey of the counterparty (offerer or advertiser) this event is directed to.
+* **p** (`required`): The pubkey of the counterparty (offerer or delegate) this event is directed to.
 * **expiration** (`optional`) Unix timestamp (seconds) when negotiation expires.

-### Making an offer
+## Making an offer
-`(offerer → advertiser)`
+`(offerer → delegate)`

 This event is used by the offerer to propose its ad space for a given bid.

 The `content` field (encrypted via NIP‑44) must include:

 * **type**: `offer`
-* **difficulty** (`optional`): The pow required to accept this offer, as detailed in NIP‑13.
-0 means no PoW is required.
+* **difficulty** (`optional`): The pow required to accept this offer, as detailed in NIP‑13 (0 means no PoW is required).

 The tags must include:

 * **d** (`required`): The ID of the original bidding event this offer is responding to.
-* **p** (`required`): The pubkey of the advertiser who made the bid.
+* **p** (`required`): The pubkey of the delegate for this bid
 * **y** (`required`): The pubkey of the application this offer is originated from, payments will be sent to the value in the  `lud16` or `lud06` nip-01 metadata associated with this pubkey

-Upon receiving this event, the advertiser may accept or reject the offer using the corresponding event.
+Upon receiving this event, the delegate may accept or reject the offer on behalf of the advertiser, using the corresponding event.

-### Accepting an Offer
+## Accepting an Offer
-`(advertiser → offerer)`
+`(delegate → offerer)`

-This event is used by the advertiser to accept a specific offer.
+This event is used by the delegate to accept a specific offer.

 The encrypted `content` field (NIP‑44) must include:

 * **type**: `accept_offer`
-* **difficulty** (`optional`): The pow required to request a payment for this offer, as detailed in NIP‑13.
-0 means no PoW is required.
+* **difficulty** (`optional`): The pow required to request a payment for this offer, as detailed in NIP‑13 (0 means no PoW is required).

 The tags must include:

 * **d**: The event id of the offer to accept
 * **p**: The pubkey of the offerer who made the offer.

-Upon sending this event, the advertiser must reserve (hold) the full `bid` amount from their funds for up to the specified `hold_time`.
+Upon sending this event, the delegate must reserve (hold) the full `bid` amount from their funds for up to the specified `hold_time`.
 This reservation guarantees payment to the offerer once the user action completes and the offerer submits a Payment Request.

-### Requesting a Payment
+## Requesting a Payment
-`(offerer → advertiser)`
+`(offerer → delegate)`

-Upon receiving an `accept_offer` negotiation event, the offerer’s application must begin delivering the ad or user interaction flow.
-Some actions (e.g., `conversion`) may require user input or external processes and could fail or timeout.
+Upon receiving an `accept_offer` negotiation event, the offerer’s application must begin showing the ad.

+*Some actions (e.g., `click`) may require user input or external processes and could fail or timeout.*

-When the offerer has reason to believe the requested action has been successfully completed, it MUST publish a `payment_request` negotiation event with the following encrypted NIP‑44 content:
+When the offerer has reason to believe the requested action has been successfully completed, it must publish a `payment_request` negotiation event with the following encrypted NIP‑44 content:

 * **type**: `payment_request`
 * **message** (`required`): A human‑readable explanation of why the action is considered complete (e.g., “Ad displayed to user”, “User clicked link”, “Purchase confirmed”).
 This explanation can be evaluated by a human or an automated reviewer to determine whether the action was successfully completed.